-Gunfire erupts at Kabul University as police surround campus
+Attack on Afghan university leaves 19 dead, 22 wounded

 Afghan media reported a book exhibition was being held at the university and attended by a number of dignitaries at the time of the shooting.

-University professor Zabiullah Haidari told a local TV station Ariana that classes were underway when the shooting began.
-University officials and security personnel were escorting students off campus, Haidari said.

-Security forces blocked off roads leading to the campus as frantic families tried to reach their children at the university.
+While Afghan officials declined to discuss the bookfair, Iran’s semiofficial ISNA news agency reported Sunday that Iranian Ambassador Bahador Aminian and cultural attaché Mojtaba Noroozi were scheduled to inaugurate the fair, which would host some 40 Iranian publishers.
+Iranian state television reported the attack occurred, but did not offer information on its officials.

+Iranian diplomats have been targeted previously by attacks in the country and nearly sparked a war between the two countries.
+In 1998, Iran held the Taliban responsible for the deaths of nine Iranian diplomats who were working in its consulate in northern Afghanistan and sent reinforcements to the 950-kilometer- (580-mile-) long border that Iran and Afghanistan share.

 No group immediately took responsibility for the ongoing attack though the Taliban issued a statement saying they were not involved.
+However, suspicion immediately fell on the Islamic State group.

+Last month, the Islamic State group sent a suicide bomber into an education center in the capital’s Shiite dominated neighborhood of Dasht-e-Barchi, killing 24 students and injuring more than 100.
+The Islamic State affiliate in Afghanistan has declared war on Afghanistan’s minority Shiite Muslims and have staged dozens of attacks since emerging in 2014.

+Schools have been targeted for attacks in the past as well.
+Last year, a bomb outside of the Kabul University campus’ gates killed eight people.
+In 2016, gunmen attacked the American University in Kabul, killing 13.

 Violence has been relentless in Afghanistan even as the Taliban and a government-appointed negotiation team discuss a peace agreement to end more than four decades of war in the country.
 The talks in Qatar have been painfully slow and despite repeated demands for a reduction in violence, the chaos has continued unabated.